PlexiShard/Need-Moar-Materials/README.md

 ###BlocksonBlocks
 BlocksonBlocks is an optional extension pack, that also requires NMM core to function because of the blocks used.
 To install, go to "[Releases](https://github.com/PlexiShard/Xtra-materials-mod/releases)" in GitHub, and select the BlocksonBlocks Extension pack, *if you use the pre-release it may not work!*

-BlocksonBlocks is a mod we have been wanting to make for a while now, it enables anyone to make a block of a block, so that will make it easier to store things and there are other things useful about it too, these blocks are stronger, harder to mine, less resistent to explosions, and other things!
+BlocksonBlocks is a mod we have been wanting to make for a while now, it enables anyone to make a block of a block, so that will make it easier to store things and there are other things useful about it too, these blocks are stronger, harder to mine, less resistant to explosions, and other things!

 ##Errors and Help
 If you need help, or want to report an error, please post an issue in the "[Issues](https://github.com/PlexiShard/Need-Moar-Materials/issues)" section on GitHub!